MikeOuimet/aoc/README.md

 # aoc
-Code for Advent of Code, mostly in Python
+Code for Advent of Code annual challenges, mostly in Python